-Wasabi, and the idea of growing it, brings back memories of my long deceased grandmother.
+Wasabi (Latin: eutrema japonicum or wasabia japonica), and the idea of growing it, brings back memories of my long deceased grandmother.
 She was a lifelong Montana rancher who passed in 1998—right about the same time that I discovered that pungent green paste called wasabi.

 My grandmother was an original horseradish hobbyist.
 I have many memories of overheard conversations where she discussed her plants and her tribulations.
 The goal was always towards growing ever more potent varieties.

 I am, however, quite sure she never tried it.
 The selection of sushi restaurants in Central Montana remains quite slim and in her day they were non-existent.
-Fake wasabi (typically made of powdered horseradish, mustard, tapioca starch, and green food coloring) makes up 99 percent of the market in the USA.
+Fake wasabi (typically made of powdered horseradish, mustard, tapioca starch, and green food coloring) makes up 99 percent of the market in the United States.
 It seems unlikely that the even the fake would have graced her receptive palette; never mind the real (and rare) wasabi that fetches as much as $200/lb.

 Unlike the fake stuff, real wasabi is purported to be profoundly potent but finishes gently sweet, clean and herbal.
 It doesn’t have the same lingering “afterburn”.
 It is noted for its strong antiseptic and antibacterial qualities and this is why it is traditionally served with raw fish.
 I long to try it.